 Edwards’ Aspirations include “Excelling as a Trusted Partner and Global Leader Through the Quality of Our Work”.
 Edwards expects all employees to practice our core competencies and this is codified as a criterion in our performance reviews.
 Our Ethics and Compliance Teams work with Human Resources to establish integrity-related performance criteria.
 Any violations or misconduct are communicated to both the offending employee and their manager for review and may be considered during the employees’ performance evaluation.

 We communicate progress to all our stakeholders in our annual Sustainability Report.

 The Regional Ethics and Compliance Teams educate our employees through in-person training, online training on our learning management system, compliance newsletters, email communications, meetings and calls.

 In conjunction with Titanium Book certification, we survey professional employees annually on topics such as fear of retaliation and whether they have reported misconduct.
-In addition, the Ethics and Compliance Teams gather internal feedback through our Integrity Helpline, investigations, monitoring findings and bi-annual risk assessments, the RCC and general employee communications.
+In addition, the Ethics and Compliance Teams gather internal feedback through our Integrity Helpline, investigations, monitoring findings and risk assessments, the RCC and general employee communications.

-The Ethics and Compliance Teams conduct a direct, personal follow up with all deviant survey responses and periodically follows up with all misconduct reporters until investigations conclude.
+The Ethics and Compliance Teams conduct a direct, personal follow up with all deviant survey responses and periodically follow up with all misconduct reporters until investigations conclude.
 They provide global and regional risk assessment results to the RCC and CCC and collaborate to develop risk-mediating action.